2017 Indian Ridge Farm

 DONATION TO A FAMILY IN NEED: Over the years, because of generous contributions from members, we’ve been able to offer a weekly basket of goods to several families in the region.
 Please let us know if you want your contribution to go to a particular family or if you know of a family in need.
 San Miguel County’s WIC program has always given us names of families with young children in our region.

-OUR PLEDGE: To grow and make available to members wholesome and healthful produce, meats and baked goods, free from chemicals and other harmful substances, at a fair cost; to care for the natural resources of the land — water, air and the soil —upon which members rely; to offer the opportunity to enjoy the beauty of the farm and to share in the community of the members who help sustain it; to help preserve agriculture in San Miguel County’s West End; to help educate adults, children and young people about the importance of knowing where your food is grown, and how.
+OUR PLEDGE: To grow and make available to members wholesome and healthful produce, meats and baked goods, free from chemicals and other harmful toxins, at a fair cost; to care for the natural resources of the land — water, air and the soil —upon which members rely; to offer the opportunity to enjoy the beauty of the farm and to share in the community of the members who help sustain it; to help preserve agriculture in San Miguel County’s West End; to help educate adults, children and young people about the importance of knowing where your food is grown, and how.

 HOW TO SIGNUP: Phew!
 You’ve completed the most difficult part of the signup, reading this information sheet.
 To signup, please click here.